The Cost of Following Compared to Plotting One’s Way to Safety

 This may contain: a sailboat with the sun setting in the background and john 4 24 on it

 Overcoming requires recognizing that Abraham’s call is akin to a Christian calling.
-Adam did not require a human leader to facilitate his commitment to obeying God.
+Abraham did not require a human leader to facilitate his commitment to obeying God.
 His direct communication with God prompted him to leave his kin and follow God’s command.
 Many assume there will be benefits to obeying God and become frustrated when the reality is the contrary.

 Recognizing one’s identity as originating from God, one stops seeing others as authorities and instead as equals.
 No one possesses greater esteem than another; each person is accorded the honour due to any fellow human.
 Although leaders are essential, possessing advanced knowledge does not warrant additional honour.
 They deserve respect, just as every other human being does, and we should be thankful to God for making them channels of His will.